igrishaev/farseer/README.md

 ### Configuration

-To generate the doc, you extend the server config with the keys that have `:doc/` namespace.
+To generate a doc file, you extend the server config with the keys that have `:doc/` namespace.
 Here is an example:

 ~~~clojure